proffessorneo/SchoolManagementSystem/README.md

 # School Management System

-A comprehensive web-based School Management System built with PHP, designed to streamline administrative and academic operations for educational institutions.
+A comprehensive web-based School Management System built with PHP,Bootstrap,Html, and Css, designed to streamline administrative and academic operations for educational institutions.

 ## 🚀 Tech Stack